Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 It's colder than predicted.:: running for: 12016ms
 ```

 Notice that it starts fetching the predicted temperature only when the current temperature was already fetched.
-Now let’s rewrite the `Main` class so that the fetching can happen in parallel:
+Now let’s rewrite the `Main` class so that fetching happens in parallel:

 ``` java
 public class Main {